jcalopes/SalesProject/README.md

 - The **Service Discovery Pattern** implemented by Eureka Service Discovery as well as the LoadBalancer to forward together the incoming requests to the target host when multiple instances of the same service are running.
 - An **API Gateway Pattern** was also implemented placed in front of the microservices acting as the only entrypoint to the application.
 Tasks as authentication and forwarding are performed by the API preventing the requests hit directly in the microservices.
 - The **Circuit Breaker Pattern** was also implemented to prevent possible unavailable services make the application getting stuck and escalate the issues.
-Resilience4j was used to apply the pattern to foster the "Fail Fast" concept.
+Resilience4j was used to apply the pattern to apply the "Fail Fast" concept.

+### Event-Driven Concepts:

+There are some ways to comunicate between services and **Messaging Pattern** is one of them.
+Thus to comunicate with notification-service was implemented asyncronous comunication using a widely used message broker - **RabbitMQ**.
+Notification-service acts as a consumer having the order-service the producer on the other side.

 ### Security Concepts: